Typing Tensor Calculus in 2-Categories (I): Introduction

-\begin{rem} For a concise review of bicategories, consult Leinster's paper \cite{lei}.
-By a 2-category, we mean a strict 2-category: bicategories whose associators and unitors are identities. \end{rem} \begin{rem} In this paper, all categories and 2-categories are small. \end{rem} \begin{rem} We use the pasting lemma \cite{power} whenever we intend to recognize equal 2-morphisms. \end{rem} \begin{notation} Capital letters, $A, B, ..$ are reserved for objects, small letters $f, g, ...$ for 1-morphisms and Greek letters $\alpha, \beta, ...$ for 2-morphisms.
+\begin{rem} We assume a primary knowledge of category theory including definitions of category and bicategory, concepts of duality and universality.
+For a concise review of bicategories, consult Leinster's paper~\cite{leinster1998basic}.
+By a 2-category, we mean a strict 2-category: bicategories whose associators and unitors are identities. \end{rem}

+\begin{rem} We also assume the reader is familiar with monoidal categories introduced by Mac Lane~\cite{mac2013categories}.
+In the 2-categorical case, although we do not evoke the properties of monoidal 2-category explicitly, we assume such a structure while defining tensor products of higher-rank tensors.
+For a review on monoidal 2-categories see my paper~\cite{ahmadi2020monoidal}. \end{rem}

+\begin{rem} We use the pasting lemma for 2-categories introduced by Power in his work~\cite{power19902} whenever we intend to recognize equal 2-morphisms in proofs, such as in the proof of Proposition~\ref{pro-dist}. \end{rem}

-The horizontal composition is denoted by juxtaposition and vertical composition of 2-morphisms by ``odot" $\odot$.
+\begin{notation} Capital letters, $A, B, \ldots$ are reserved for objects, small letters $f, g, \ldots$ for 1-morphisms, and Greek letters $\alpha, \beta, \ldots$ for 2-morphisms.
+The horizontal composition is denoted by juxtaposition, and vertical composition of 2-morphisms by ``odot" $\odot$.
 Plus sign $+$ represents addition of morphisms in categories and addition of 2-morphisms in 2-categories.
 Addition (biproduct) of objects in categories and addition of 1-morphisms in 2-categories are shown by ``oplus" $\oplus$.
 Finally, addition of objects in 2-categories or 2-biproducts is represented by ``boxplus" $\boxplus$.

-For every object $A$, the identity 1-morphism or 1-identity is shown by $id_A$ and for every 1-morphism $f$, the identity 2-morphism or 2-identity by $1_f$.
-Whenever, it is clear from the context, in the horizontal composition of 1-identities with 2-morphisms, we leave out 1 and use whiskering convention $1_f \circ \alpha = f \alpha$. \end{notation} \begin{rem} If you are reading this paper in monochromatic, in Figures \ref{fig:product2} and \ref{fig:product} and Lemma \ref{lemma4}, red lines are dashed and blue lines are solid. \end{rem}
+For every object $A$, the identity 1-morphism or 1-identity is shown by $id_A$, and for every 1-morphism $f$, the identity 2-morphism or 2-identity by $1_f$.
+Whenever it is clear from the context, in the horizontal composition of 1-identities with 2-morphisms, we leave out 1 and use the whiskering convention $1_f \circ \alpha = f \alpha$. \end{notation}

+\begin{rem} If you are reading this paper in monochromatic, in Figures \ref{fig:product2} and \ref{fig:product} and Lemma \ref{lemma4}, red lines are dashed and blue lines are solid.
+Colors in other pictures do not play an important role. \end{rem}